MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/user-authentication/security-check.md

 ## Adding Remember Me functionality
 `UserAuthenticationSecurityCheck` by default uses the `successStateExpirationSec` property to determine how long does the success state last; this property was inherited from `CredentialsValidationSecurityCheck`.

-If you want to allow users to stay logged-in past the `successStateExpirationSec`, and even past the **token expiration**, `UserAuthenticationSecurityCheck` adds this capability.
+If you want to allow users to stay logged-in past the `successStateExpirationSec`, `UserAuthenticationSecurityCheck` adds this capability.

 `UserAuthenticationSecurityCheck` adds a property called `rememberMeDurationSec` whose default value is `0`.
 This means that by default, users are remembered for **0 seconds**, effectively disabling the feature.
 Change this value to a number that makes sense for your application (a day, a week, a month...).